 Real-Life Elves Sought to Bring Winter Wonderland to Clearwater

+The Clearwater Community Volunteers to begin their month-long construction for Winter Wonderland on November 7th.

-/EIN News/ -- CLEARWATER, Fla., Oct.
-31, 2019 (GLOBE NEWSWIRE) -- On November 7th the Clearwater Community Volunteers will begin the month-long construction of their now iconic Christmas Winter Village located in the Osceola Courtyard at the corner of Drew Street and Fort Harrison Avenue.
+CLEARWATER, FL, US, October 31, 2019 /EINPresswire.com/ -- On November 7th the Clearwater Community Volunteers will begin the month-long construction of their now iconic Christmas Winter Village located in the Osceola Courtyard at the corner of Drew Street and Fort Harrison Avenue.

 Hundreds of hours of volunteer work, organized by the Clearwater Community Volunteers, goes into building the Christmas Village.
 Volunteers are needed to give a hand to the many elves responsible for the creation of the park.